 Can be difficult to keep innovating

 How often can you capture lightning in a bottle?
 That, after all, is part of what keeps customers renewing their subscriptions each month.
-It can be difficult to maintain the same level of quality and excitement each and every time your customers unbox their package, which can lead to people cancelling their subscription with you.
+It can be difficult to maintain the same level of quality and excitement each and every time your customers unbox their package, which can lead to people canceling their subscription with you.

 Customer churn